To use Foundry to build smart contracts on Abstract, use the foundry-zksync fork.

 cast wallet import myKeystore --interactive

-Enter your wallet’s private key when prompted & provide a password to encrypt it.
+Enter your wallet’s private key when prompted and provide a password to encrypt it.

 We recommend not to use a private key associated with real funds.
 Create a new wallet for this step.